photoprism/photoprism-docs/docs/user-guide/users/index.md

 # Managing User Accounts

 !!! example ""
     [PhotoPrism® Plus](https://www.photoprism.app/editions/#compare) includes a web user interface for account and session management, in addition to the [command-line interface](cli.md) available in all editions.
+    If you are running [PhotoPrism® Pro](https://www.photoprism.app/teams/#compare), see [Managing User Accounts](https://www.photoprism.app/pro/kb/roles/) in the Pro Knowledge Base.

 You can add, edit, and delete user accounts by navigating to *Settings > Users* as an [Admin](roles.md#admin):